MuhtasimTanmoy/MuhtasimTanmoy/README.md

 👋 Hello, Tanmoy here!

  > `present:` java, microservices, kubernetes, kafka <br/>
- > `past:` iOS, messaging, XMPP, erlang, webRTC, react, signal encryption
+ > `past:` ios, messaging, XMPP, erlang, webRTC, react, signal encryption
  > `future/learning:` systems programming, rust, p2p networking, web3

 I'm a software engineer with a focus on distributed systems, data modeling, messaging, and financial domains.

 At present, I am primarily working on payment wallet microservices from the design to the deployment stage.
-Previously, I worked with messaging server backend and client apps, payment systems.
+Previously, I worked with messaging server backend, deployment, messaging client apps and payment systems.

-Additionally, I am actively learning and contributing to the web3 and p2p networking domain with `Rust` as the primary language.
+Additionally, I am actively learning and contributing to the web3, kubernates and p2p networking domain with `Rust` as the primary language.

 In general, I like spending lots of time exploring various random topics that pique my interest, solving [problems](https://github.com/MuhtasimTanmoy/playground), delving into open-source codebases, and making [contributions](https://github.com/MuhtasimTanmoy/Issue-tracker) to them.